vercel/next.js/examples/cms-wordpress/README.md

 Inside your WordPress admin, go to **Posts** and start adding new posts:

 - We recommend creating at least **2 posts**
-- Use dummy data for the content
+- Use mock data for the content
 - Pick an author from your WordPress users
 - Add a **Featured Image**.
 You can download one from [Unsplash](https://unsplash.com/)
 - Fill the **Excerpt** field